 In addition to market interest rates, BASF’s ﬁnancing costs are determined by the credit risk premiums to be paid.
-These are mainly inﬂuenced by our credit rating and the market conditions at the time of issue.
-In the short to medium term, BASF is largely protected from the possible effects on its interest result thanks to the balanced maturity profile of its financial debt.
+These are mainly influenced by our credit rating and the market conditions at the time of issue.
+In the short to medium term, BASF is largely protected from the possible effects on its interest result thanks to the well-balanced maturity proﬁle of its ﬁnancial indebtedness.

 Risks from metal and raw material trading